etherlinkcom/docs/docs/network/smart-rollup-nodes.md

    :::warning Using public nodes

    You can bootstrap the Smart Rollup node by connecting it to a public layer 1 node, but after the Smart Rollup node bootstraps, you must connect it to a layer 1 node that you control.
-   Using a public layer 1 node as the basis for a Smart Rollup node in operator mode exposes the Smart Rollup node to problems.
+   Using a public layer 1 node as the basis for a Smart Rollup node in operator mode exposes the Smart Rollup node to security risks.
    For example, a malicious layer 1 node can expose the Smart Rollup to an incorrect brach, which can cause the Smart Rollup node to post invalid commitments and lose tez when correct commitments refute them.

    :::